-The bad: Neoprene is made based on oil, which is not ultimately what the surfing’s movement is all about: eco-friendliness.
+The bad: Neoprene is made based on oil, which is not ultimately what the surfing movement is all about: eco-friendliness.
 Some people might be allergic to neoprene or the substances used it as well.

 2.)
-Limestone Neoprene, also known as “Neoprene” is made of Limestone
+Limestone Neoprene, also known as “Neoprene” is made of limestone

 A more eco-friendly choice, compared to oil-based neoprene.

-- 98% water impermeable
+- 98% water impermeable.

-- Warmer, durable
+- Warmer, more durable.

-Limestone is naturally found in the world and there’s an estimated reserve up to 3000 years to last.
+Limestone is naturally found in the world and there’s an estimated reserve of up to 3000 years to last.
 Limestone is mined from the earth, heated up to 3600 degrees (twice as much compared to petroleum).

 The good: Less carbon footprint, warmer.
 Lowers the amount of oil being used.
 More warmth out of a thinner suit means fewer resources made in the creation of the wetsuit.
 Due to durability, the limestone wetsuits last longer which means fewer suits need to be made.
 A great alternative choice for anyone who has allergies against standard neoprene wetsuits.